Podcast: Play in new window | Download (Duration: 1:59:27 — 109.4MB) | Embed

 Subscribe: Apple Podcasts | Google Podcasts | Email | RSS | More

 Hello everyone and welcome to Episode Seventy Two!
 It’s the day before Halloween, an appropriate time to release these tales of strange occurrences from the world of field herping.

-As always, I want to thank all of the patrons of the show – we would not be kicking off a third season without you and I appreciate your support.
-To others in the listening audience, if you like the show, please consider supporting it via the So Much Pingle Patreon page.
-You can support the show for as little as three buck a month – less than a fancy cup of coffee!
+As always, I want to say thank you to all of the show’s patrons, including our newest Patreon member Brad Allen!
+Thank you so much Brad, and I appreciated your note as well.
+I’m grateful for everyone’s contributions and it does keep the show rolling along.
+And if you’re out there listening and you would like to kick in a few bucks, it’s easy to do, you simply go to the So Much Pingle Patreon page.
+You can support the show for as little as three bucks a month – less than a fancy cup of coffee!
 You can also support the show via one-time contributions via PayPal or Venmo (please contact me via email to email@example.com).

-Thanks for coming on the show, Kevin!
-It was good to talk with you again.
-And thanks for listening everyone!
+Thanks for listening everyone!
 And as always, please keep the comments and suggestions coming, and please take time to rate the show on your podcast platform!
-The show email is firstname.lastname@example.org, and there’s also a So Much Pingle group on Facebook, for discussion, comments, feedback, suggestions, herp confessions, frog call recording, tips for herping better, etc.
+The show email is firstname.lastname@example.org, and there’s also a So Much Pingle group on Facebook, for discussion, comments, feedback, suggestions, herp confessions, lifting curses cast by Hungarian witches, tips for herping better, etc.